impressory/impressory-sphinx-userdoc/index.rst

 .. image:: http://farm4.staticflickr.com/3726/11680379025_d00b86a826_c.jpg
    :target: http://www.flickr.com/photos/13074671@N00/11680379025

-In both pictures, the live interaction stream is open.
+In both pictures, the live :ref:`eventroom-index` is open.
 (You can toggle it open with the orange speech bubble).

 A particularly effective way of using Impressory is to put your lectures in as content sequences.
 Then you can present them, with the interaction stream open, on the lecture screen allowing even large classes to interact with you.
 Questions on the interaction stream show up in orange to help highlight them.
 After the lecture, the class can continue the conversation from the newsfeed.